|1. Safety First||7. Championship Races|

-Straying from a lane is punishable by the Umpire with disqualification if interference takes place to another boat.
+Straying from a lane is punishable by the Umpire with removal from the race if interference takes place to another boat.

 The winner is the boat whose bow touches the finish line first, monitored by Judges and a photo-finish (video caption) system.
 All crews receive a horn blast as they cross the line.

 The Umpire must raise his white flag at the end of a race to signify that it has been completed in accordance with the rules and that there has been no protest.